garengh4/create-react-app/README.md

 - On user interaction, or on Timeouts, components SEND action objects to the store => called dispatch
   - Components will call the `store.dispatch(someAction)`
   - Components are usually subcribed to state updates from the store => they get notified when state changes; This will be automated for us using "react-redux" library
-  - Once components get state update notification, they run `store.getState()` and update their local copies of the app state; thtis ia again automated using react-redux library.
+  - Once components get state update notification, they run `store.getState()` and update their local copies of the app state; this ia again automated using react-redux library.
 The call to `store.getState()` is also automated for us
   - Whenever the local copy if the app state gets updated, components will change their view as designed

 **Middleare**